MehmetMHY/algorithm-challenges/Bogo_Sort/README.md

 # About:
 Just a fun/meme Python3 project I did about Bogo Sort.

+# Previous Work:
+- I originally made this project back in 2019 as one of my earlier GitHub repos.
+It was one script and it was made as a joke.
+During this time, I was new to git and GitHub as a whole.
+Knowing this, one day I accidentally deleted that repo with my original implementation of BogoSort.
+Luckly, someone Forked this repo and I was able to Fork it back to my profile.
+- You can see my original implementation of BogoSort from 2019 with the following link: https://github.com/MehmetMHY/bogo-sort-meme

 # BoGo Sort Module
 I created a basic module for bogo sort in bs.py.
 This Python script has two functions:
 - bogosort(list, boolean, boolean):